 In the home routed roaming case, the PCF acts as the H-PCF.
 In the LBO roaming case, the PCF acts as the V-PCF, and the step 2 to 5 shall be skipped.

+NOTE x: For LBO roaming case, session management policy data for the UE is not available in the VPLMN and V-PCF uses locally configured information according to the roaming agreement with the HPLMN operator.
+Therefore, interactions between PCF and UDR in the following procedures do not apply to this scenario.

 1. The SMF receives a PDU session establishment request from the UE.
 The SMF selects the PCF as described in subclause 8.3 and invokes the Npcf_SMPolicyControl_Create service operation by sending the HTTP POST request to the "SM Policies" resource as defined in subclause 4.2.2.2 of 3GPP TS 29.512 [9].
 The request operation provides the SUPI, the PDU session ID, PDU Session Type, DNN, and S-NSSAI, and may provide the GPSI, the Internal Group Identifier, the Access Type (and additional access type, in case of MA PDU session), the IPv4 address or the IPv6 network prefix (if available), the MA PDU session indication and the ATSSS capability, if available, the PEI if received in the SMF, the User Location Information, the UE Time Zone, Serving Network, RAT type, charging information, the Session-AMBR, the DN-AAA authorization profile index if available, one or more framed routes if available, the subscribed default QoS, if available, etc., as defined in subclause 4.2.2 of 3GPP TS 29.512 [9].
 The request operation also includes a Notification URI to indicate to the PCF where to send a notification when the SM related policies are updated.